Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Click this button to apply the changes to the SKU.
 This button is only displayed when you are editing the SKU.

 - *Scope*
   Click the drop-down list to select a scope for the product.
-All available scopes are displayed in the drop-down list.
+All active scopes are displayed in the drop-down list.
 By default, the scope **Actindo Basic** is preselected.

 - *Language*
   Click the drop-down list to select a language for the product.
-All available languages are displayed in the drop-down list.
+All active languages are displayed in the drop-down list.
 The default language is preselected.

 - [Completeness: Not available]
   Completeness of the product.
 In the *Create product* view, the completeness cannot be indicated.
+The completeness is indicated once the product have been saved.

 ### Create product - Attributes